Latin Mass: History & FAQ's

 At the Last Supper, Christ and his apostles faced the same direction in prayer.4 This continues in the Traditional Latin Mass.

 How does one follow the Mass if it's in Latin?

 The best way to experience the Latin Mass is to "pray the Holy Mass," as Pope St. Pius X exhorted us.
 The Latin Mass naturally encourages the active participation of the laity—listening to any priest recite prayers is only a passive participation.

-Most places (and all locations near northwest Indiana) offer the ubiquitous "red missals" at the back of church for the faithful to borrow.
+Most places (and all locations in northwest Indiana) offer the ubiquitous "red missals" or something similar at the back of church for the faithful to borrow.
 These little missals have the Latin prayers on one side and their (very beautiful) English translations on the other.
 They are very helpful for beginners.
 It's best to read the prayers as the priest does.
 Just remember that it takes time to get accustomed to the Traditional Mass because it's so rich and meaningful—don't be intimidated if you lose your place!

 How can I learn more about the meaning of the ceremonies in the Latin Mass?

-Catholic Latin Mass offers videos and articles for the laity who are new to the Traditional Liturgy.
 An old but excellent online video narrated by the Venerable Fulton J. Sheen explains the ceremonies of the Traditional Latin Mass and their rich symbolism (the Mass takes place at a church in Chicago).
 Sancta Missa offers free online training videos and documentation for priests and servers.
 A classic and thorough book is The Holy Sacrifice of the Mass by Nicholas Gihr, which is available in print and for free online.